-- · restoring independence through a renewed ability to navigate independently in unfamiliar environments; - improving patients' orientation and mobility, such as locating doors and windows, avoiding obstacles, and following the lines of a crosswalk; - allowing patients to feel more connected with people in their surroundings, such as seeing when someone is approaching or moving away; - providing patients with enjoyment from being "visual" again, such as locating the moon, tracking groups of players as they move around a field, and watching moving streams of lights from fireworks;
+- restoring independence through a renewed ability to navigate independently in unfamiliar environments; - improving patients' orientation and mobility, such as locating doors and windows, avoiding obstacles, and following the lines of a crosswalk; - allowing patients to feel more connected with people in their surroundings, such as seeing when someone is approaching or moving away;

-- enabling some patients to re-enter the workforce throughmultiple vocations that become possible because of Argus II; and - improving patients' well-being and ability to perform activities of daily living.
+- providing patients with enjoyment from being "visual" again, such as locating the moon, tracking groups of players as they move around a field, and watching moving streams of lights from fireworks; - · enabling some patients to re-enter the workforce through multiple vocations that become possible because of Argus II; and - · improving patients' well-being and ability to perform activities of daily living.

 We began selling the Argus II System in Europe at the end of 2011, Saudi Arabia in 2012, the United States and Canada in 2014, Turkey in 2015, Iran, Taiwan, South Korea and Russia in 2017, and Singapore in 2018.
 Given the limited addressable market of Argus II, we made the decision in 2018 to maximize capital efficiency with our Argus commercial and clinical activities and increase our investment of resources with our Orion clinical and R&D programs.
 In October 2018, we announced a restructuring of our international commercial activities and personnel.
 This restructuring resulted in a decision to no longer support new implants of Argus II in Turkey, Iran, Singapore and Russia.
-We retained a team that continues to support existing Argus II patients and Centers of Excellence in the remaining international markets.
+We retained a team that continues to support existing Argus II patients and Centers of Excellence in all markets.
 We anticipate that the annual savings from the restructuring will amount to approximately \$3.0 million per year and we plan to reallocate savings to the Orion program and other related projects.
-We other employee termination benefits, substantially all of which were settled in cash during the fourth quarter of 2018.
+We recognized approximately \$0.6 million of pre-tax restructuring charges in the fourth quarter of fiscal year 2018 in connection with this restructuring, consisting of severance and other employee termination benefits, substantially all of which were settled in cash during the fourth quarter of 2018.

-Based on assessments of the development of our Orion technology and Orion's positive results in our early feasibility study of the six subjects implanted with the Orion at UCLA and Baylor, on May 10, 2019 our Board approved an acceleration of our transition from the Argus II to the Orion platform so we may more rapidly implement our strategy of treating blindness domestically and worldwide with the Orion technology.
-As a result, we will:
+Based on assessments of the development of our Orion technology and Orion's positive results in our Early Feasibility Study of the six subjects implanted with the Orion at UCLA and Baylor, on May 10, 2019 our Board approved an acceleration of our transition from the Argus II to the Orion platform so we may more rapidly implement our strategy of treating blindness domestically and worldwide with the Orion technology.
+As a result, we have or will: